Timi-Leyin/pocket-note/README.md

 ## 🚀 Project Structure

-Inside of your Vite project, you'll see the following folders and files:
+Inside of your the project, you'll see the following folders and files:

 ```
 /